Max Branning: Departure (2021)

+Reintroduction (2025)

+In July 2025, it was announced that Wood had reprised the role.
+Max will return for a short stint in the autumn before returning full-time later in the year.
+His return follows that of his daughter Lauren (Jacqueline Jossa) in January 2024 and his son Oscar (Pierre Moullier) in July 2025.

 Storylines

+2006–2021

 Max arrives in Walford in June 2006 to confront his father, Jim Branning (John Bardon), after being estranged for 17 years, but Jim throws him out and Max meets his son Bradley Branning (Charlie Clements), and decides to stay to rebuild their relationship.
 Max's wife Tanya Branning (Jo Joyner) arrives to collect him and a month later, Max, Tanya and their daughters Lauren Branning (Madeline Duggan until June 2010, Jacqueline Jossa thereafter) and Abi Branning (Lorna Fitzgerald) move to Albert Square.
 Tanya learns about Max's affair with Gemma Clewes (Natalie J. Robb), but she gives their marriage one last try.
 As an apology, Max buys 10 Turpin Road for Tanya to open as a beauty parlour and begins spending time with Bradley.

 Max thinks Bradley is too good for his girlfriend, Stacey Slater (Lacey Turner), and when she gets pregnant, he gives Bradley money for an abortion, telling him a baby will ruin his life.
 However, the abortion ends the relationship.
 To hurt Bradley, Stacey makes a move on Max and they have an affair, but Tanya tells Max she is pregnant.
 He tries to save his marriage despite promising Stacey that he will leave Tanya but when Stacey learns of Tanya's pregnancy, Max takes his family to Spain and a few weeks later, tells Bradley they are moving there permanently.
 Max returns with his family to find that Stacey and Bradley have reconciled and are now engaged.
 On the night of Bradley and Stacey's wedding, Max kisses Stacey and although she rejects him, Lauren's camcorder captures the kiss on video.
 Soon after, Tanya and Max's son, Oscar Branning, is born.
 Max and Stacey's affair is revealed at Christmas after Lauren makes a copy of the recording and gives it to Bradley.
 Both couples separate and Tanya files for divorce, but Max interferes with Tanya's romance with Stacey's brother, Sean Slater (Rob Kazinsky), and threatens to expose her as an unfit mother.
 With Sean's help, Tanya drugs Max and puts him in a coffin before burying him alive in the woods, knowing that a similar thing happened to him when he was 13 years old.
 An attack of conscience prompts Tanya to dig Max up and he decides to leave Walford as he can see how much devastation he had caused.